 Take Canadian escape room company Mobile Escape for example.
 During the economic slump of the pandemic, the company could no longer offer in-person escape room events.
 In response, they launched Escape Mail – escape room-style puzzles delivered to their customer’s doors.
 Demand was so overwhelming it eventually became a subscription service, which still exists today.

-Consider how your business can adapt its offering to meet market demand and what your clients need during an economic downtown.
+Consider how your business can adapt its offering to meet market demand and what your clients need during an economic downturn.
 Look at refocusing your efforts on the most profitable area of your business or developing new revenue streams.

 - Consider fractional hiring